 In stimulated IUI cycles, there is a slight risk of multiple births, with the majority of these being twins.
 However careful monitoring by the clinic of both the cycle and the amount of medication used will greatly decrease this risk.

-The success of using IUI will vary depending on the underlying cause of the infertility.
+The success of using IUI will vary depending on the underlying cause of infertility.
 IUI works best in patients with unexplained infertility, women with a cervix that limits the passage of sperm, and men who are unable to ejaculate effectively.
 For example, for unexplained infertility, according to the American Society for Reproductive Medicine, the pregnancy rate with IUI is generally double that over no treatment.

 For more information please click on the following links: